 The wordcloud below shows the top 100 words used to describe INFPs.
 Bigger words describe the more prominent aspects of INFPs.

-One person’s strength can be perceived by others as a weakness.
-INFPs may struggle with the perception that they are too spontaneous and unsystematic, to the point that some see them as inconsistent, scatterbrained, absent-minded, or disorganized.
+Others can perceive one person’s strength as a weakness, too.
+INFPs may struggle with the perception that they are too spontaneous and unsystematic, to the point that some see them as dramatic, sensitive, unruly, or mischievous.

 As most INFPs tend to be on the more introverted side, others may perceive their quiet nature as guarded, deep, secretive, and intellectual.
 INFPs also tend to be less socially assertive, and described by others as tactful, unaggressive, or even timid.